kazyedev/smile-development-foundation/DRIZZLE_SETUP_SUMMARY.md

 ## 🎉 Successfully Completed!

-I have successfully set up **Drizzle ORM** for your Smile Development Foundation project, replacing the direct Supabase client usage with a type-safe, modern ORM solution.
+I have successfully set up **Drizzle ORM** for your Ebtsama Development Foundation project, replacing the direct Supabase client usage with a type-safe, modern ORM solution.

 ## 📋 What Was Implemented